Daradei/lion-unicode-old/README.md

   + The functions `to_utf32`, `to_utf16` and `to_utf8` convert a given range into the respective encoding format, writing the new range into the given `OutputIterator` taking into account the provided `conversion` specifier.
   + The function `read` reads a Unicode file and stores it into the `OutputIterator` taking into account the given `byte_order`.
 For `utf8` the byte order must be `byte_order::none`, while for `utf16` and `utf32` - either `byte_order::little` or `byte_order::big`.
 If the wrong byte order is given, nothing is done.
   + The function `write` writes a UTF range into a file, taking into account the given byte order.
 If the provided `write_bom` template parameter is equal to `write_bom::yes`, then a BOM is written first into the file.
 If the wrong byte order is given, nothing is done.
 The function returns an iterator to the last successfully written element.
-  + The function `is_valid` checks if the given range is a valid sequence of the respective encoding format.
+  + The function `valid_sequence` checks if the given range is a valid sequence of the respective encoding format.
+On success it returns `last`, otherwise returns the iterator pointing to the invalid element.

 ### An example usage of `utf32`, `utf16` and `utf8`